Join MIT's Graduate Housing Community!

 - Undergraduate students with eligible spouses, partners, and/or families

-- Eligible graduate students who did not complete the housing processes by the application deadlines, 9th-term undergraduates, visitors, and postdocs may select housing through the Self-Selection process within the Housing Portal during the available period, subject to housing availability.
+- Eligible graduate students who did not complete the housing processes by the application deadlines, visitors, and postdocs may select housing through the Self-Selection process within the Housing Portal during the available period, subject to housing availability.

 - Make sure to check which residence halls accommodate your family status.